Masquerade64/Cowabunga/README.md

 # Cowabunga
-Decryption tool for assets.pie from Teenage Mutant Ninja Turtles: The Cowabunga Collection.
+Decryption tool for assets.pie from Teenage Mutant Ninja Turtles: The Cowabunga Collection and Atari 50.
 This tool was made in its entirety by SowwyItsAnAlt.

 ```
 cowabunga 0.1.0